P-p-H-d/mlib/README.md

 ### M-TRY

 This header is for [exception handling](https://en.wikipedia.org/wiki/Exception_handling).
-It provides basic functionnality for throwing exception and catching then.
+It provides basic functionality for throwing exception and catching then.
 The setjmp and longjmp standard library functions (or some variants) are used to implement the try / catch / throw macro keywords.
-It doesn't support the finaly keyword.
+It doesn't support the finally keyword.
 When building with a C++ compiler, theses macro keywords simply use the original C++ keyword in a way to match the specification below.

 The whole program shall be compiled with the same exact compiler and the same target architecture.

 Only one type of data is supported as exception.
-This is done to simplify the design and to force using exception as a general purpose error handlings.
+This is done to simplify the design and to avoid using exception as a general purpose error mecanism.
 It should only be used for rare case of errors which cannot be dealt locally in the program being executed.

 In order to support [Resource Acquisition Is Initialization](https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization)